 When one of my friends who plays the guitar breaks a string, he would often change the entire strings.
 I found that odd.
 All he really needed to change was the one string that broke.
 When I asked him about his reason, he said, “ Typically, when a string breaks, that tells me that other strings are not that far from breaking, “ And added, “ Also, all strings have a certain lifespan.
 As it ages, the sound also degrades over time.”
 That made sense to me, and it dawned on me.
 One of many questions we get here at HID Concept is, “My headlight bulb burnt out, and I just need “one” bulb replaced.”
 Most mechanics I know always recommend to change tires, brakes, shocks and windshield wipers in pairs.
 This notion applies the same to the automotive light bulbs.

-Automotive light bulbs dim over time, no matter if you have the new led light bulbs for cars or halogens.
+Automotive light bulbs, from HIDs to D2s, dim over time, no matter if you have the new led light bulbs for cars or halogens.
 This is an important fact that some of the motorists overlook when they replaced the burnt out bulbs.
 See the video provided by Philips Auto Lighting about the importance of changing the bulbs in pairs.
 It may shine some light on the importance of replacing the bulbs in pairs.